EMU circulation planning for Silesian Railways: case study and a quantum approach: Computational Results

-To schedule rolling stock, we use the actual timetable from December~$2024$ supplied by the partner (Koleje Śląskie).
+The proposed model was evaluated on a collection of railway circulation-planning instances derived from the real timetable of Koleje Śląskie (Silesian Railways, Poland) from December 2024.
+The instances correspond to daily rolling stock schedules on networks of gradually increasing size: from the toy example with $3$ trips to practical regional networks with over $400$ trips and up to $3.8 \cdot 10^5$ ILP variables.
+The experiments were designed to evaluate: \begin{itemize} \item scalability of the ILP and QUBO formulations, \item the impact of coupled-EMU operations, \item sensitivity to increased passenger demand, \item the influence of the transfer-time parameter $\Delta$, \item practical applicability of quantum and quantum-inspired solvers. \end{itemize}

 Beyond the toy model from Section~\ref{sec::toy}, the smallest practical instance (instances~$1$ and $1$ a)) concerns the daily traffic between two neighbouring stations, Gliwice and Bytom.
-Subsequent instances gradually increase the size of the considered network, namely: \begin{itemize} \item $2$ $2$ a) --- Gliwice--Bytom, Gliwice--Rybnik and Rybnik--Racibórz, \item $3, 4$, $4$ a) --- Gliwice--Częstochowa and intermediate stations (case 3 has limited $\ Delta$ parameter values), \item $5, 5$ a) --- as in cases $4$, $4$ a) and Gliwice--Bytom and Gliwice--Rybnik \item $6, 6$ a) --- as in cases $5$, $5$ a) and Częstochowa--Tarnowskie Góry. \end{itemize} The largest instances ($7$, $7$ a) and $8$, $8$ a) concern traffic across almost the entire network, with some limitations due to data availability (Czestochowa--Lubliniec) and limited train service caused by engineering works (Żywiec--Zwardoń).
+Subsequent instances gradually increase the size of the considered network, namely: \begin{itemize} \item $2$ $2$ a) --- Gliwice--Bytom, Gliwice--Rybnik and Rybnik--Racibórz, \item $3, 4$, $4$ a) --- Gliwice--Częstochowa and intermediate stations (case 3 has limited $\Delta$ parameter values), \item $5, 5$ a) --- as in cases $4$, $4$ a) and Gliwice--Bytom and Gliwice--Rybnik \item $6, 6$ a) --- as in cases $5$, $5$ a) and Częstochowa--Tarnowskie Góry. \end{itemize} The largest instances ($7$, $7$ a) and $8$, $8$ a) concern traffic across almost the entire network, with some limitations due to data availability (Czestochowa--Lubliniec) and limited train service caused by engineering works (Żywiec--Zwardoń).
 Cases $8$ and $8$ a) use enlarged $\Delta$ parameter value.

 For most of the above base instances there exist corresponding variants with increased passenger and bicycle demand, denoted by 'a)'.
 Finally, since we consider daily rolling stock circulation plans, we consider as depots central stations (such as Gliwice, Katowice, and Częstochowa) as well as terminal (edge) stations, where trains start their routes in the morning and/or end in the evening.
 This is a new interesting aspect in our model, enabling the use of daily schedules in the practical application of rescheduling or as part of a larger multi-day model.
+The specifics and sizes of all instances are presented in Tab.~\ref{tab::instances}.